Skip to content

 In tandem, Polygon intends to move its governance of upgrades from the currently centralized approach to a much more decentralized modus operandi.

-These gradual changes in governance will follow Polygon Improvement Proposals (PIPs), as already outlined in Polygon’s Three Pillars of Governance.
+These gradual changes in governance follow Polygon Improvement Proposals (PIPs), as already outlined in Polygon’s Three Pillars of Governance.

 Presently, centralization is seen in the form of the Admin Multisig Contract and the Security Council Multisig.